Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 1. **Production data differing from training data**

-The assumption that the unseen data to come from the same stationary distribution as the training data distribution is incorrect in most cases for two reasons.
+The assumption that the unseen data will come from the same stationary distribution as the training data distribution is incorrect in most cases for two reasons.
 First, the underlying distribution of the real-world data is unlikely to be the same as the underlying distribution of the training data.

 Curating a training dataset that can accurately represent the data that a model will encounter in production turns out to be very difficult.